nickwallen/metron-commit-stuff/README.md

 This script automates the process of preparing a pull request to be merged into `apache/master`.
 The script will ask for the pull request number and most of the remaining information is extracted from Github or Apache JIRA automatically.

+In the following example, I enter the pull request number (`80`) when prompted.
+From the pull request the script can extract most of the remaining required information.

 When prompted the `[value in brackets]` will be used if you simply press enter at the prompt.
 If you would like to change the default value, simply type it in and hit enter when done.

-In the following example, I enter the pull request number (`80`) when prompted.
-From the pull request the script can extract most of the remaining required information.
-In this example I also, did not like the commit message, so I overrode the default also.

 ```
 $ cd metron-commit-stuff